Get a quote

 What is Flood Zone A?

-Some areas are more prone to flooding than other areas, and that’s true for places designated as Zone A. Flood Zone A refers to low-lying areas close to lakes, ponds and other large bodies of water.
+Some areas have greater flood risk than others, and that’s true for places designated as Zone A. Flood Zone A refers to low-lying areas close to lakes, ponds and other large bodies of water.
 Because of its low elevation and proximity to water, Flood Zone A is a Special Flood Hazard Area (SFHA) as designated by FEMA’s flood maps.

 SFHAs have a 1% annual chance of flooding (this is also called a 100-year flood or base flood).
 In other words, homes in these areas face a 1% risk of serious flooding each year.
 Over the course of a 30-year mortgage, there is a 26% chance of flooding.